 Barramundi is available by the pound in the frozen sections of supermarkets, some seafood markets, specialty grocery stores, and it can even be purchased online.
 Look for barramundi that is frozen immediately upon being caught and is kept fully frozen.
 If buying fresh, look for fish that was caught in the last few days and kept sufficiently cold.
 The flesh should be bright white.

 Store frozen barramundi in the freezer and keep completely frozen until ready to use, up to three months.
 Let defrost overnight in the fridge and then cook and serve immediately.
-Fresh barramundi should be used as soon as possible after purchasing for best results.
+Fresh barramundi should be used as soon as possible after purchasing for the best results.

 One of the things that makes barramundi so desirable is its sustainability.
 Part of this is due to the fact that farmed barramundi consume a mostly vegetarian diet, so that it takes only half a pound of fish meal to produce a pound of barramundi.
 By comparison, it takes three pounds of fish-based feed to produce a pound of farmed salmon.
 In the wild, the ratio is around 10 to 1.

 Since farmed barramundi don't eat other fish, barramundi is largely free from mercury, PCBs, and other contaminants.
 And because they are a hardy species not prone to disease, they can be raised without the use of hormones or antibiotics.
-Barramundi is also one of the few fish that is able to produce omega-3 fatty acids from a mostly vegetarian diet.